Sushi Grade Fish in Chicago

-Last week the boy and I took our first ever Sushi making class at the Chopping Block in Lincoln Square.
+Last week I took a Sushi making class at the Chopping Block in Lincoln Square.
 I brought my camera along to snap some shots and was a little nervous to document everything for fear of my sushi being absolutely horrid.

 Our class began by Chef Mario telling us a little bit about sushi history.
 It was definitely interesting to hear the evolution of sushi and how it came to be today.
 He dispelled quite a few sushi myths for us along the way and I learned that sushi didn't really originate in Japan, but China instead.
 It wasn't until sushi was brought to Japan that is started to take on the look it has today though.
 We also learned that while sushi is a real "dining experience" in this country it started as more of a "fast food" over in Japan.